-In the Christian tradition, fasting has historically consisted of a voluntary participation in abstaining from something rather normal (most often food) for the sake of spiritual health, whether it be individuals alone or together with communities.
-At its root, Christian fasting is a spiritual practice that aids in cultivating a longing for, and experience of, God's presence.
+However, in the Christian tradition, fasting has historically consisted of voluntary participation in abstaining from something rather normal (most often food) for the sake of spiritual warfare and spiritual health - whether it be individuals alone, or together within communities.
+It's giving up something you love, for something you love more because the root of sin is loving anything more than God himself.
+At its root, Christian fasting then, is a spiritual practice that aids in cultivating a longing for, and experience of, God's presence and God's ways, while simultaneously acting as a battle cry against, what theologian Thomas Aquinas referred to as, "the flesh, the world and the devil".

-We live in a world that loves buffets, all-you-can-eat food and neverending soft serve ice cream, but there is more to God.
-As much as we love good food, sometimes we need to tell our bodies what matters more.
-What matters most.
+We live in a world that loves buffets, all-you-can-eat food and never-ending, softserve ice cream, but there is so much more to God.
+As much as we love good food, sometimes we need to tell our bodies what matters more, what matters most.
 Fasting is a resistance; it's making space in our lives for more of God.
-It's giving up a good thing, for a season, for what's far better.
+It's giving up a good thing, for a season, for what's far better: God Himself.
+Jesus said there are some things in this world that can't change any other way apart from prayer and fasting.